Star Awards 2016

 Star Awards 2016 (also SA2016, Chinese: 红星大奖2016) is a double television award ceremony which is held in Singapore.
 It is part of the annual Star Awards organised by Mediacorp for free-to-air channels Channels 8 and U.

 This was the first Star Awards ceremony to be held on the new campus at Stars Avenue after its relocation happened in December 2015; for the first time since 2009, the technical awards were not broadcast on television.

 The nominations were announced were announced on 1 February 2016 and the Most Favorite Artistes on 3 March 2016 at Mandarin Orchard Singapore, with the results announced during the ceremonies on 17 and 24 April 2016; for the first time in the ceremony's history, both shows placed emphasis for variety and drama programs, and the Top 10 Most Favorite Artists were separately awarded, respectively.

-The ceremony saw the first season of GeTai Challenge and The Dream Makers II, became the biggest winners of the respective ceremonies, with the records set and streaks broken.
-Notably, The Dream Makers II made unprecedented records during the ceremony, notably becoming the second drama in history to win to earn such distinction on winning all five major acting categories (the first drama to achieve was Holland V in 2003).
+The first season of GeTai Challenge won three awards in the Info-ed category, including the Variety Program and Variety Special, and becoming the first show other than Star Awards to win the Variety Special for the first time since 2010.
+In drama category, the second season of The Dream Makers broke several records during the ceremony by winning an unprecedented 12 awards out of 26 nominations (including nominations of all but two awards), and become the second drama series to sweep all five major acting categories after Holland V in 2003.

 Programme details

-Backstage achievement awards (红星大奖2016之幕后英雄颁奖礼)
+Backstage achievement awards

 These technical awards were presented in Mandarin Orchard Singapore on 21 March 2016, and snippets of it were shown on the third episode of the prelude on 15 April 2016.

 Winners are listed first, highlighted in boldface.